5-Minute Microwave Apples

 Why You'll Love This Recipe

-• It's quick and easy.
+• Microwave apple slices are quick and easy.
 It takes 5 minutes or less to mix up, making it an easy, last-minute side dish for special occasions, like Christmas or Thanksgiving.

 • It's a one bowl recipe.
-Not a lot of dishes to do with this one.
+Not a lot of dishes to do with this simple recipe.

 • Since microwave apples and cinnamon are so quick to make, it pretty much qualifies as the ultimate snack to cure a sweet tooth craving.